KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/1_vonneumann.md

 Additionally, the ALU has not one but two outputs: 1) the actual result of the operation, and 2) a number of **status signals**.
 One simple example of such a signal is the _carry bit_, which is used when adding or multiplying binary numbers.
 This is also why the ALU can receive status signals as _input_: if the ALU for example works on 32 bits at a time, and we want to add two 64-bit numbers, the carry bit of adding the first two 32-bit parts needs to be passed onto the addition of the second two 32-bit parts.
 Other signals could for example be if the result was negative, positive, or zero, which helps with comparing two numbers.

 {{% task %}}
-Not all possible operation are typically implemented directly in hardware, as they can be reconstructed/created by using _other_ operations in a clever way.
+Not all possible operations are typically implemented directly in hardware, as they can be reconstructed/created by using _other_ operations in a clever way.
 For example, negation (-A) can be done by using subtraction (0 - A).

 Can you find a clever way of doing the following operations?